Devnarayan: Bagdawat Bharat

-The narrative then shifts to a more historical time (Kali Yuga).
+The narrative then shifts to a more historical time (Kali yuga).
 During the reign of Vishal Dev Chauhan, the populace is being terrorized by a tiger that feeds on one individual every night.
 On one particular night, Hariram Gurjar offers to take the place of a boy whose turn it is to be eaten by the tiger.
 He sets up a trap for the tiger and beheads it.
 Then in order to wash the blood off his sword and to cleanse himself of the sin of slaughter, as it was a tradition among Gurjars, he goes to the holy lake of Pushkar carrying the lion's head on his shoulder.
 It is a full moon night (purnima).
 Exactly at the same time on the opposite bank of Pushkar Lake, daughter of Gurjar king Jagjan, Lila Sevri who has taken a vow never to see the face of a man is performing ablutions and bathing in the lake.
 While bathing, she sees the reflection of a man's body with the head of a tiger on the surface of the lake, and conceive.

 Jagjan then allowed both to marry and also gifts half of his kingdom to Hariram Gurjar.
 After nine months their son is born.
 He has the head of a tiger and the body of a man and is named Baghji.
 Later because of his unusual and fearsome appearance, no one is willing to marry his daughter to him.
 He lives alone in a garden attended by a Brahman cook.
 Once, on the day of the festival of savan tij (swings), a number of young girls of various GurjarGotras come to the garden attracted by Baghji's silken swing.
 The Brahman allows them to use the swing on the condition that each of them circumambulate Baghji.
 While they are doing this, the Brahman performs the necessary engagement rites.
 Unknowingly they are engaged to Baghji.

 Later Baghji Gurjar marries twelve of them namely Kanta Kalas, Ganiyanvanti Kalas, Lakmade Rathod, Jyanta Saradana, Lali Saradana, Balma Saradana, Barnavanti Chad, Bindka Chad, Dhanvantari Chechi, Gauri Chechi, Rama Awana and Bindra Awana.

-Kalas, Rathod, Saradana, Chad, Chechi and Awana all are Gurjar Clans (or Gotras).
+Kalas, Rathod, Sangu, Saradana, Chad, Chechi and Awana all are Gurjar Clans (or Gotras).
 Each of his wives gives birth to two sons who are collectively called the Bagdawats.